Volunteering with the Corps

 - Feel good!

-What background checks are carried out?
+What Background checks are carried out?

 Those applying will be asked to submit the name of 2 referees which will be followed up on by phone interview.

-Who do I get more information from/answer to?
+Who do I get more information from?

 The Corps is a project of South Dublin County Volunteer Centre and South Dublin County Council.
 The volunteers will be managed by a staff member in the Volunteer Centre who will take both applications from organisations for the Corps and inform members of the Corps of upcoming projects and events.
 Other supports in terms of funding, HR support will also come from South Dublin County Council.